Create an Instrument Run

 Note: If a run template is required, the package assigns a default template.
 If correctly configured, it applies automatically when creating an instrument run and displays in the Template field.
 Otherwise, you must manually select the appropriate template.

-1. Select the Template if required and ensure the Use Template option is enabled.
-This setting can be enabled by default.
+Note: Ensure the Use Template option is checked.
+This setting can be checked by default.

 Note: You can only select run templates associated with the same analysis code.
 To view all available templates, select Show All Templates.